avirklol/chimp_out/README.md

 ## License

 This project is provided for learning and jam development.
-Modify and reuse as you like.
+Modification and reuse for non-commercial purposes is permitted.